redhat-adsa/HowWeEnable/workshops/how_we_enable/02-Logistics.md

 ## How We Deliver the Workshops

-Usually, we like to have an entire week.
-However, we realize this is a big ask.
-You can break it into a half day of learning a skill and the other half applying it to a real business need that the students are working in their day to day.
+Perfect scenario we like to have an entire week to deliver a fully immersive workshop and hackathon.
+You can break these into smaller 1 day events with the first half of the day learning a skill in the workshop.
+Then during the second half of the day apply what was leaned to a real business need that the students are working in their day to day.
+This helps to quickly solidify the skill and get people excited about what they learned when they see immediate results.

 ## Hackathon Scoping